GreptimeTeam/community/README.md

 5. **Customize your Slack notifications**: As we have contributors located in different timezones, we respect everyone's work style.
 If you would rather not be interrupted, we kindly request that you update your status accordingly or clearly communicate your designated working hours so that others may be informed.

-Once you have made a contribution to GreptimeDB, we will send you an invitation to join the Group.

 ## General Member Leadership Program

 A General Member can become a Contributor by getting their PRs successfully merged into GreptimeDB's main branch in GitHub.

-A responsive Contributor can become a Reviewer by emailing community@greptime.com with the key word "Apply to be a Reviewer" in the subject line, and the Steering Committee will make the final decision and publish the result on the Bi-weekly Report before officially assigning any PRs to the selected Reviewer.
+A responsive Contributor can become a **Reviewer** by emailing community@greptime.com with the key word "Apply to be a Reviewer" in the subject line, and the Steering Committee will make the final decision and publish the result on the Bi-weekly Report before officially assigning any PRs to the selected Reviewer.

-A Maintainer is a highly experienced and active Reviewer and can apply to become a member of the Steering Committee by following these steps:
+A **Maintainer** is a highly experienced and active Reviewer and can apply to become a member of the Steering Committee by following these steps:
 1. Receive email sponsorship by at least two existing members of the Steering Committee.
 2. Forward the emails to community@greptime.com with the key word "Apply to be a Steering Committee member" in the subject line
 3. The Steering Committee goes through the Voting Process.